This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Annealing – 10”.

 Explanation: At the high temperatures normally associated with annealing, grooves may form on the surfaces where grain boundaries intersect the specimen surface.

-5. Grain-boundary grooves are important in grain growth because _____
+5. Grain-boundary grooves are important in grain growth because of _____

 a) they can counter the unwanted surface irregularities

-b) they improves surface finish
+b) they improve surface finish

 c) they tend to fix the ends of grain boundaries

 d) they are the result of perfect recrystallization process

 Explanation: Grain-boundary grooves are important in grain growth because they tend to anchor the ends of the grain boundaries (where they meet the surface), especially if the boundaries are nearly normal to the surface.

 6. Thermal grooving has little effect on the overall rate of growth when ______